To be caring bankers, delivering superior service in meeting needs and finding solutions for our clients, shareholders, and community.

 The strong foundation of prudent underwriting placed TriStar Bank in a performance category of the top ten banks in Tennessee.
 Despite county unemployment at 12%, the bank still earned over $1.30 million in after tax income and grew to $143 million in total assets.

+2012 was filled with unique events.
+The first was the sad news that director and organizer Tom Waychoff lost his fight with cancer.
+Tom had been a steady hand of leadership for the bank and a well-respected contributor to the betterment of Dickson in his lifetime.
 The shareholders added three new directors in 2012 to the holding company and bank board.
 Those added were Linda P. Hayes, D. Wilson Overton, and Brian Ragan.
 Also, the bank purchased two offices from Community South Bank which are located in Columbia and Spring Hill.
 The acquisition grew the bank to over $220 million in total assets with six offices in three counties.
-Neil Headden and Mike Greene joined the bank to lead the efforts in the Spring Hill and Columbia markets, respectively.
 The bank had its best profit year earning over $1.6 million in net income or $1.77 earnings per share.

 In 2013, the bank focused on organization and loan growth.
-Jeff Barber and Robby Harmon were hired to improve our lending and branch operations.
-Promotions for Kristin Zbozien and Gigi Dawson placed us in a prime position of future growth.
-Lisa James was hired to lead our mortgage department and Gary Davis, a 30-year mortgage veteran, was hired to assist her.
 The bank achieved solid growth in loans by purchasing about $15.0 million in loans from Berkshire Bank.
 General Paul Summers was invited to serve as an Advisory Board Member.

 2015 brought serveral accomplishments to the bank.
 We grew our loan balances to over $158 million, an increase of $34.0 million or 28.88%.
-This shift in our balnace sheet has improved our earning potential with 4/02% net interest margin (NIM).
-The bank opened a new 5000 square foot facility in Columbia, Tennessee, and our Maury County presence continues to grow.
+This shift in our balance sheet has improved our earning potential with 4.02% net interest margin (NIM).
+The bank opened a new 5,000 square foot facility in Columbia, Tennessee, and our Maury County presence continues to grow.
 The bank continued to grow its deposit base and achieved a high water mark of $240 million in total assets.
 Bank net income achieved in excess of $1.5 million, our second best year of earnings in our history.
 Earnings per share reached $1.60.
-Archibold Marowa began the iHelp Student Loan program to invest n the future of young people.

 The 17th year of operations witnessed our highest net income year of our history.
 The bank achieved a net income of $1.7 million and attained total assets of $250 million.
-The bank hired David Harris and Hunter DeBerry as commercial lenders to improve our commercial team, especially in Spring Hill and Columbia.
 Growth of loans and deposits were small, but the bank began to improve efficiency and banking operations to improve profitability.
 The board held an entire day of strategic planning to learn ways to move our bank from good to great in the coming years.
 The bank's leadership team experienced a paradigm shift to focus on improvement for the future, not just good past performance.
-With the help of Archibold Marowa, the bank grew its student loan portfolio to over $1 million dollars with strong potential growth for the coming years.

 TriStar Bank remains committed to its community, clients, bankers and shareholders.
 Helping people is what we do and who we are.
 We continue to believe in the American ideals of hard work and honest dealing.
 We look forward to seeing you!